 In any university program, academic integrity is paramount.
 Cheating, plagiarism, forgery, or fabrication of data or information are serious violations of the standards of integrity expected from students, and may affect continued participation in the program.

 All students at UNYP are expected to act in accordance with the academic rules and regulations listed below.
 Students who violate the Academic Honesty Policy will face serious penalties, including possible dismissal from UNYP.

-If you have questions about any aspect of this policy, please see a department chair or academic advisor.
+If you have questions about any aspect of this policy, please see a Dean of School or academic advisor.

 ACADEMIC HONESTY POLICY

 The UNYP community expects that students will neither give nor receive unauthorized aid on any assessed (graded) work, nor seek an unfair academic advantage for themselves or other students, whether intentionally or unintentionally.